matrix-org/matrix-spec-proposals/proposals/3758-expand-push-rule-conditions.md

 ## Future extensions

-A future MSC may wish to define the behavior of `exact_event_match` when used with a JSON object or array.
+A future MSC may wish to define the behavior of `event_property_is` when used with a JSON object or array.

 [MSC3887](https://github.com/matrix-org/matrix-spec-proposals/pull/3887) is a